 Since 1991, the volume of crude oil imported via ocean going tankers through the Los Angeles and Long Beach Harbors has increased.
-In addition, refineries are better equipped to process less expensive high sulfur crudes resulting in higher sulfur and hydrogen sulfide (H_2S) concentrations in imported crude oil.
+In addition, refineries are better equipped to process less expensive high sulfur crudes resulting in higher sulfur and hydrogen sulfide (H2S) concentrations in imported crude oil.
 Furthermore, larger oil tankers are being used to transport crudes over longer voyages.
 Larger vessels anchor farther south in deeper water.
 These operational changes may explain why coastal odor events increased and extended farther south.
 The higher sulfur crude oils contain higher concentrations of hydrogen sulfide in the gases which are released into the atmosphere from P/V valves when venting.
 The vented gases are carried on shore by prevailing wind conditions into shoreline communities resulting in many nuisance odor complaints.

 Amendments to Rule 1142 may be needed to address on-going operational venting events, venting or leaks from faulty pressure relief valves, and the impact of operational changes as described above.
+Proposed Method of Control

 This measure seeks to amend Rule 1142 or develop a new rule, if necessary, to address and control fugitive VOC emissions from petroleum tanker vessels during transit and at-anchorage in South Coast Waters.
 South Coast AQMD staff plans to establish a working group, as part of the rule development process, which will consist of industry representatives, P/V valve manufacturers, environmental/community organizations and other stakeholders.
 The working group will be open to the public and will work together on the development of control strategies and best management practices to control fugitive VOC emissions from petroleum tanker vessels.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.